velovision/rearview/README.md

 This repository contains the Rust binary that runs on Velovision Rearview.

-If you're a developer interested in getting to know the inner workings of Velovision, you're in the right place.
+If you're a developer interested in the inner workings of Velovision, you're in the right place.
 Otherwise, you may be looking for the [homepage](https://velovision.app) or the [User Guide](https://rearview.velovision.app/ios_app/user_guide)

 <div align="center">